This article was updated on October 3rd, 2023

 What are the visual characteristics of incision infections?

 After your dog’s surgery, you will be provided post-operative healing instructions.
 Your veterinarian will discuss monitoring for infection.
 These are the most common signs of infection:

 A mild amount of swelling is normal after surgery, but if it becomes excessive or is progressive and not improving, an infection may be brewing.

 The incision may be hot to the touch and painful if an infection is present.

 Tan, green, or yellow discharge is abnormal.
 An accompanying foul smell is another clue that there is an underlying infection.

-4. Wound breakdown – if the wound begins to open or you can see the underlying tissue, an infection is likely to be present, as shown in the incision infection picture below.
+If the wound begins to open or you can see the underlying tissue, an infection is likely to be present, as shown in the incision infection picture below.
 Learn about normal wound healing stages.

 6 steps you can take at home to help avoid incision infections

 I know your dog’s post-operative instructions may seem exhaustive, but they are crucial for your dog to heal normally.
 It is now your job to make sure your dog is set up for success.
 Poor compliance in surgical aftercare is a huge reason why dogs develop incisional infections or other surgical complications.